-MEF is the driving force enabling agile, assured, and orchestrated Third Network services for the digital economy and the hyper-connected world.
-The Third Network concept combines the agility and ubiquity of the Internet with the performance and security of CE 2.0 networks.
+MEF is the driving force enabling agile, assured, and orchestrated Third Network services that are optimized for the digital economy and the hyper-connected world.
+The Third Network concept combines the agility and ubiquity of the Internet with the performance and security of CE 2.0.
 Third Network services provide an on-demand experience with user-directed control over service capabilities and cloud connectivity.
 These new services are delivered over automated, virtualized, and interconnected networks powered by LSO, SDN, NFV, and CE 2.0.

 Industry Leaders Embrace Third Network Vision

 Two years after MEF launched the Third Network Vision, the paradigm shift from static connectivity to dynamic/agile, assured, and orchestrated Third Network services is well underway.
 Dozens of service providers currently are offering on-demand connectivity services and NFV-based virtual services or are planning to do so during 2017-2019.
 Leading service providers, technology vendors, open source projects, standards organizations, and others have warmly embraced the Third Network Vision and are collaborating with MEF to accelerate the industry transition.

 Service providers want to provide Third Network services over automated, virtualized, and interconnected networks more closely married to the cloud.
 Many want to make these services available on a global basis without being constrained by the limits of their own physical network footprint.
 But to expand service reach and deliver more dynamic services, they need a standards-based approach that facilitates interoperability with other providers and supports end-to-end service automation with open APIs.